IBM-Cloud/ansible-collection-ibm/docs/ibm_en_destination_android.rst

     (Required for new resource) Unique identifier for IBM Cloud Event Notifications instance.

+  name (True, str, None)
+    (Required for new resource) The Destintion name.

+  config (False, list, None)
+    Payload describing a destination configuration.

   type (True, str, None)
     (Required for new resource) The type of Destination push_android.